 Apart from the font, the only other connection with the original Dunscore Kirk is the carved sandstone plaque on the outside east gable-end inscribed ‘How amiable are thy tabernacles, O Lord of Hosts to me’..

-In 1955, the rooms at the rear of the church were installed, reducing the seating capacity and, at about this time, the exterior sandstone was painted white.
-In about 1960, Moniaive and Glencairn, and Dunscore were combined into a single parish, but all three churches were retained, and are still in use to-day.
+Around 1950 the exterior sandstone was painted white and in 1990, the rooms at the rear of the church were installed, reducing the seating capacity.
+In 1978, Moniaive and Glencairn, and Dunscore were combined into a single parish, but all three churches were retained, and are still in use today.

-In about 1990, the East Kirk at Merkland was finally abandoned as a place of worship.
+In 1994, the East Kirk at Merkland was finally abandoned as a place of worship.
 Those who sought to retain it, put up a gallant fight but, finally, its congregation moved to Dunscore.

-The interior of the Church has a large panel on its east wall naming the priests and ministers who have served the parish over many centuries.
+The interior of the Church has a large panel on its east wall (erected in 1973) naming the priests and ministers who have served the parish over many centuries.
 Dunscore is in the heart of Covenanting country and its one-time minister, Rev. Archibald, was ousted from his charge during this period.

 Several changes have been made to the church in more recent years.

 The pews were removed from the central section to make the church into a more flexible space for meetings and small gatherings.

 Projectors and screens were installed in 2010 so that the words of hymns could be displayed.
 The screens are also used for talks and meetings and allow photographs and other visual aids to be displayed during the service.